 West-Eastern Divan Orchestra

-The WEDO’s first sessions took place in Weimar and Chicago.
+The first rehearsal sessions took place in Weimar and Chicago.
 An equal number of Israeli and Arab musicians form the base of the Orchestra, together with a group of Turkish, Iranian and Spanish members.
 They meet each summer for a workshop, where rehearsals are complemented by lectures and discussions and followed by an international tour.